-I actually had a little woolgasm when using the colourful rainbow yarn that made the egg cosy.
+I actually a great deal of pleasure when using the colourful rainbow yarn that made this leftover sock yarn egg cosy.
 It is a pure merino wool yarn, and the emerging self striping pattern and those rainbow colours got me incredibly excited.

 Thats why sock yarn is so much fun to work with – stripes and patterns just doing what they want, delivering joy and surprises with every row.

 I can’t actually remember what this yarn is called.
 However if you like rainbow yarn/wool this one may make your pulse go faster.
 I had to sit down for a while after I looked at the photos of it!

 Anyway, to make the sock yarn egg cosy you will need a small amount of leftover sock or other 4 ply yarn and a pair of 3.75mm knitting needles.

 Then follow this pattern to make a cute little egg cosy:

 Then work in stocking stitch until piece is 7cm from the cast on edge.
 This makes a long ish egg cosy, I wanted to do this so that there is an option to turn up the brim.
 For a more regular fitting egg cosy, work the stocking stitch until 6cm.
 Either way, finish on a wrong side row.

 Now work the following decrease rows to complete the sock yarn egg cosy:

 Cut yarn and thread through remaining stitches.
 Pull to gather and form the top, and then sew up the back seam.